There is only one chance to make a first impression. The landing page is often the first page that your desired customer comes into contact with.

 3. Communicate the emotional customer benefit for your dream customer!

-It is difficult for many entrepreneurs to put the customer benefit into words.
+It is difficult for many entrepreneurs to put customer benefits into words.

 The plan is in place: content, orientation, target group, customer needs and message match with other forms of advertising are clearly defined and woven into an emotional message.